greatest-ape/aquatic/README.md

 ### Running

-If you're running `aquatic_http` or `aquatic_ws`, make sure locked memory limits are sufficient.
-You can do this by adding the following lines to `/etc/security/limits.conf`, and then logging out and back in:
+If you're running `aquatic_http` or `aquatic_ws`, please make sure locked memory limits are sufficient:
+- If you're using a systemd service file, add `LimitMEMLOCK=65536000` to it
+- Otherwise, add the following lines to `/etc/security/limits.conf`, and then log out and back in:

 ```
-*    hard    memlock    512
+*    hard    memlock    65536
-*    soft    memlock    512
+*    soft    memlock    65536
 ```

 Once done, start the application: